pwrignall/campachoochoo-chronicles/posts/2025-01-04-copilot-workflow.md

   image: /assets/images/article.png
 ---

 I think gen AI hype is annoying, but nevertheless find the technology can be useful.
-This is how I'm using GitHub Copilot at work.
+Here is how I'm using GitHub Copilot at work.

 Despite being a little exhausted of the generative artificial intelligence hype cycle we're in, it's not to the extent that I don't use it.